European Internship & Service Grants

 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
 Letters of recommendation may be submitted up to two business days after the Student Portion is submitted (excluding weekends), and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.

 Failure to submit all required materials prompt will result in the application being excluded from consideration.
 Complete applications will be considered by the institute’s associate director, and decisions will be announced in writing within three weeks of submission.
 Please note that application materials will not be returned.

 Terms & Conditions

 Grant recipients are required to obtain the proper permissions for international travel from Notre Dame International prior to payment of the stipend.
 Once awarded, the funding must be used to complete the proposed internship or service by the beginning of the next academic year.

 Combined funding from this grant and other sources may not exceed the proposed budget total, and applicants must promptly inform the Nanovic Institute of additional funding received at any point from application submission through completion of the internship.
 Recipients must return any paid funds if they cancel the scheduled internship and must repay any nonrefundable expenses incurred by the Nanovic Institute (i.e. airfare directly paid) if cancellation is not due to documented illness or another justifying circumstance.

-After the internship or service period, grant recipients must provide the Nanovic Institute with a 500-1000 word report about the internship and its outcome, as well as at least one digital photograph (3000 pixels or larger) of the recipient on location.
-Reports and photographs must be emailed to the Student Coordinator of the Nanovic Institute by the deadline communicated at the time of award.
+After completing the internship or service opportunity, grant recipients must provide the Nanovic Institute with a 500-1000 word report about the experience and its outcome, as well as at least three digital photographs (3000 pixels or wider) of the recipient on location.
+Reports and photographs must be submitted through the online portal according to the directions in the grant award packet by the deadline communicated at the time of award.
 Unless permission is expressly denied, the Nanovic Institute retains permission to share these reports and photographs.